At a glance

 Students use special phrases to help them remember information.
 Here’s an example: Please Excuse My Dear Aunt Sally is often used to remember the order of operations in math: Parentheses, Exponents, Multiply, Divide, Add and Subtract.

 This strategy can also help with learning vocabulary.
 For example, a child can learn the scientific name for the common frog, Ranidae, by using rain as the keyword along with a picture of a frog sitting in the rain.

 This method links what students see, what they hear, how they move, and what they feel.
 When students learn using all of their senses, they remember the material better.
 Math teachers might use base ten blocks and two-sided counters so that students learn through touch.
 Drawing might help students learn new vocabulary by capturing the meaning of a word and sketching it.

 Each child learns differently.
-Teachers will use many creative methods to teach your child—and the students around him—so they all learn.
+Teachers will use many creative methods to teach your child — and the other students — so they all learn.